laanwj/adlmidi/README.md

   record and add effects later, but it will also use less CPU.
 * JACK audio output support.
 Note: with JACK it is important that the `PCM_RATE` exactly matches the sampling rate of the jack server.
 This can currently be configured in the Makefile only and not at run time.
+* Clients can select instruments from the whole 60+ banks (with a total of almost 4500 sounds) by sending Bank LSB controller changes, if enabled with `-bs`.

 This fork breaks the following: